-Your plan will also have to ensure that your creditors will get as much through the Chapter 13 bankruptcy as they would have received in a Chapter 7 bankruptcy.
-For instance, if you own non-exempt real estate valued at $10,000, your plan will have to pay your unsecured creditors at least $10,000 (less costs of sale and the trustee's commission).
+Your plan will also have to ensure that your creditors will get as much in Chapter 13 bankruptcy as they would have received in Chapter 7 bankruptcy.
+For instance, if you own $10,000 worth of "nonexempt" real estate you can't protect with a bankruptcy exemption, your plan will have to pay your unsecured creditors at least $10,000 (minus costs of sale and the trustee's commission).

-In Chapter 7 bankruptcy, you ask the bankruptcy court to discharge most of the debts you owe.
-In exchange for this discharge, the bankruptcy trustee can take any property you own that is not exempt from collection, sell it, and distribute the proceeds to your creditors.
+In Chapter 7 bankruptcy, you ask the bankruptcy court to "discharge" or erase most of the debts you owe.
+In exchange for this discharge of qualifying debts, the bankruptcy trustee managing your case can take any property you own that isn't exempt, sell it, and distribute the proceeds to your creditors.

-Under the Fair Debt Collection Practices Act, you can request that debt collectors stop contacting you.
-Simply send a letter stating that you want the collection agency to cease all communications with you.
-All agency employees are then prohibited from contacting you -- except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.
+Under the Fair Debt Collection Practices Act, you can send a letter stating that you want the collection agency to stop communicating with you.
+All agency employees will be prohibited from contacting you, except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.

 Keep in mind that this remedy only applies to debt collectors.
 Creditors can continue to contact you (except in some states that extend this remedy to the original creditor and collection agencies).
 To learn more about dealing with debts and debt collection agencies, see Debt Management.

 For clear-cut answers, information, and strategies needed to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You? by Cara O'Neill (Nolo).

 It depends on the type of debt you have.
 Filing for bankruptcy provides an excellent way to eliminate debt such as credit card balances, medical debt, and mortgages and car loans after losing a home to foreclosure or a car to repossession.